-Here are a few reasons to ban the disposable plastic water bottle and pick up a reusable option instead.
-6 questions to ask yourself regarding should plastic water bottles be banned?
+Here are a few reasons to consider ditching disposable plastic water bottle and pick up a reusable option instead.
+6 questions to ask yourself regarding Should bottled water be banned?

 About 75 percent of disposable water bottles end up in the garbage can, even though they have the recyclable symbol right on the bottom.
 And while many people feel they are doing the environment a favor by refilling these plastic bottles, refilling them is known to cause health problems as many water bottles contain known toxins that leak into your drinking water with repeated use.